syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

-'Specify the line end points
+'Specifies the line end points

 Dim points As Integer() = New Integer() {80, 420, 150, 420}

-'Create a new line annotation.
+'Creates a new line annotation.

 Dim lineAnnotation As New PdfLineAnnotation(points, "Line Annoation")

-'Create pdf line border
+'Creates pdf line border

 Dim lineBorder As New LineBorder()